Help wanted (Page 3) :-

 Girls had not been allowed to work in the plant between the wars, but they came back again in 1940, and even worked night shifts - once again staggered for propriety's sake!
 In 1958, the old Central Engineering Works in Lewin's Mead was closed after 68 years; in 1968 came the Queen's Award for Industry, and in 1979 the firm celebrated its centenary with a big day out at Dodington, with a bumper garden party, bands and a centenary mug.

-Thrissell Street Chapel (Easton) :-
+Thrissell Street Chapel (Easton)

-Original query from Helen, Australia :-
+Original query from Helen, Australia

 I am trying to find a little more information about my mother's days growing up in Bristol.
-I can find no reference to the "Thrissel Street Chapel" ( I have her hymn book from 1929) and is it possible to access records from the Hannah More Girls School that I believe she attended, possibly around the same time.
+I can find no reference to the "Thrissel Street Chapel" (I have her hymn book from 1929) and is it possible to access records from the Hannah More Girls School that I believe she attended, possibly around the same time.

-My Reply :-
+My Reply

-The ChurchCrawler site says that the Baptist church was designed by Henry Crisp in 1854.
+The ChurchCrawler site (Internet Archive) says that the Baptist church was designed by Henry Crisp in 1854.
 It has long since been demolished, and now even the exact site is uncertain, but is again thought to be where the Leisure Centre is now.
-According to John Silas Merritt's "A Complete History of Old King Street Baptist Church, Bristol" the Baptist Itinerant Society was formed in 1824 under Mr. Thomas Robert's immediate auspices, along with "the assistance of the energy and zeal of the churches at Broadmead, Counterslip, and Thrissell Street."
+According to John Silas Merritt's "A Complete History of Old King Street Baptist Church, Bristol" (Internet Archive) the Baptist Itinerant Society was formed in 1824 under Mr. Thomas Robert's immediate auspices, along with "the assistance of the energy and zeal of the churches at Broadmead, Counterslip, and Thrissell Street."

 There are many sites that mention Hannah More and her school.
 The first was opened in 1758 at 6 Trinity Street, College Green but many others followed.